digital-asset/daml/docs/source/daml/intro/10_StdLib.rst

 .. note::

-    While tuples of great lengths are available, it is often advisable to define custom data types with named fields for complex structures or long-lived values.
+    While tuples of great lengths are available, it is often advisable to define custom records with named fields for complex structures or long-lived values.
 Overuse of tuples can harm code readability.

 Optional
 ........